lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 ```

 We observe that iterative magnitude pruning yields a winning ticket that
-corresponds to our human intuition (or at least, it comes close).
+corresponds to our human intuition (or at least, it is quite close).
 Please note that the [0,101] weight on the second layer irrelevant as it will only ever receive zero inputs.
 The winning ticket's accuracy with 4 weights is on par with
 the accuracy of the full model with 600 weights.
 The randomly reinitialized